jessed/ltmStats/README.txt

   This is the version of the script that we typically make available to customers or SEs (upon request).

+ltmStats-http.pl
+  Most recent 'complete' version of ltmStats.
+This should replace the current ltmStats.pl in the near-term.

+ltmStats-wa.pl
+  Development version containing significant syntax simplifications, as well as additional statistics data.
+  New statistics include ePVA throughput, connection, and packet stats, and web-acceleration stats related to compression and caching.

+dutStats-wa.pl
+  A quick update of dutStats.pl to add web-acceleration data collection (compression and caching stats).

 archive.tar.gz
   Old versions of ltmStats/dutStats prior to the project being added to version control.
 Also contains some one-off scripts